astrohart/MFR/MFR.GUI.Dialogs.Text.Retrievers.Factories/README.md

 ##### Remarks

-This method is to be used for button boxes whose title bar text varies slightly, depending on the specific user operation for which the button box was summoned.
+This method is to be used for buttons whose text varies slightly, depending on the specific user operation for which the dialog box was summoned.

 <a name='T-MFR-GUI-Dialogs-Text-Retrievers-Factories-GetProfileCreateOperationTypeDialogText'></a>
 ## GetProfileCreateOperationTypeDialogText `type`